ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 concurrently push specific incremental updates using native HTTP/2 or HTTP/3 server push.
 Specifically, this document specifies the following:

--  Extensions to the ALTO protocol to allow dynamic subscription and efficient uniform update delivery of an incrementally changing network information resource.
+-  Extensions to the ALTO Protocol to allow dynamic subscription and efficient uniform update delivery of an incrementally changing network information resource.